Biden hails European trip as a success

-President Biden claimed success Tuesday as he left Glasgow, Scotland wrapping up a European trip that included meetings with the pope, summits with world leaders, and the United Nations climate conference.
+President Biden claimed success Tuesday as he left Glasgow, Scotland, wrapping up a European trip that included meetings with the pope, summits with world leaders, and the United Nations climate conference.

 “I think we got a lot done,” Mr. Biden said of global leaders’ efforts to combat climate change at the conference, known as COP26.
 “I can’t think of any two days where more has been accomplished dealing with climate than these two days.”